kiokokun/astra-archive/README-gaps.md

 Lain never got a standalone deep-dive file either (its full write-up lives only in media-evolution-log.md, which is fairly detailed already, ~600 words).

-tl;dr: Punpun and TwoKinds got hit hardest by the deletion — if there's a "bigger take" you remember writing for those, it's genuinely gone from disk and DB.
-Everything else that exists is in this zip.